a7mddra/ChessTUI/ReadMe.md

 2. **Stockfish Engine**
    Download the Stockfish binary from [Stockfish's official site](https://stockfishchess.org/download/).
    Once downloaded, place it in the same directory where you cloned the repository.
-If you'd prefer to keep it elsewhere, make sure to update the path to the Stockfish binary in the `ai.py` file."
+If you'd prefer to keep it elsewhere, make sure to update the path to the Stockfish binary in the `ai.py` file.

 3. **C Compiler**